A paradigm shift in resuscitation training

 A long-standing partnership

-Laerdal and the American Heart Association (AHA) have worked together for close to 50 years.
+Laerdal and the American Heart Association have worked together for more than 50 years.